TG-Techie/strictly/README.md

 Strictly is distributed freely under the MIT License.

 #### Possible Future Features (no promises):
+ - support for `ForwardRef` Hint from the typing module.
  - Add a `strictly.disable_checks` flag so that every function gets altered but won't be checked at run-time.
  - A `strictly.require_hints` flag to ensure every argument has a type hint (defauting False).
  - An opt-in option feature to programatically check the content of generics.